OK now, I understand you might not like being called a “savage”, but before you do something rash (like stop reading), let me explain.

 The next level is for those who want to take a heroic journey of sorts — those who are up to the holistic challenge of completely re-imagining and re-immersing their lives in the natural world.
 The challenge of re-connecting with what Chellis Glendinning calls the “primal matrix”: “the state of a healthy, wholly functioning psyche in full-bodied participation with a wholly functioning Earth…” (My Name Is Chellis and I’m in Recovery From Western Civilization, p.
 5).
 What some like to call “rewilding”, and what I like to call “getting to the root of what it means to be human”.

-Taking “practical primitivism” to the next level means shifting one’s dependence away from the cash economy and back to the wild earth.
+Taking “practical primitivism” to the next level means shifting one’s dependence away from the economy and back toward the wild earth, at whatever pace one can reasonably enjoy.
 It’s not a path for everyone, I realize.
 But maybe it’s a path for some of us.

 Not practical, you might say?
 Well, my hypothesis is that it is practical — that it may even turn out to be more practical than our “modern” industrial way of life.
 Because our industrial way is clearly unsustainable, whereas the ways of our indigenous hunter-gatherer ancestors have withstood the test of time (but rarely the test of war).
 They have proven themselves sustainable over countless millennia — literally tens of thousands, if not hundreds of thousands of years.